 Scoping.
 The identification and prioritization of relevant issues to focus on during an EIA; the decision of what physical works to included as a part of the proposed development (scope of development), and the timeline and geographical limits of issues being assessed (scope of assessment).

 Scoping.
-Prior to the assessment, it is important to have an initial discussion to identify the goals that to the City of Xxxxx attempts to achieve.
-Once knowing the City of Xxxxx'x priorities and desired outcomes will strengthen the overall value of the work performed.
-During this initial discussion, BPL requests that critical information be provided to facilitate communication, determine if the testing to be performed is appropriate in the given scenario, and obtain formal authorization for all activities to be performed prior to execution.
+Prior to the assessment, it is important to have an initial discussion to identify the goals that to the City of Xxxxx hopes to achieve.
+Having an understanding of to the City of Xxxxx priorities and desired outcomes will strengthen the overall value of the work performed.
+During this initial discussion, BPL requests that critical information be provided to facilitate communication, determine if the testing to be performed is appropriate in the given scenario, and obtain formal authorization for all activities to be performed external to the network during this phase of the assessment.